App that Identifies Objects

 What object identification apps still get wrong

-- Rare species and uncommon collectibles can be misread when training examples are limited.
-A specialist guide or expert should confirm unusual plants, insects, fish, rocks, and antiques.
+- Rare species, unusual collectibles, and specialty items can be misread when training examples are limited.
+Use a specialist guide or expert to confirm plants, insects, fish, rocks, antiques, and other uncommon finds.

 - Mushroom identification needs extra caution because dangerous lookalikes can appear similar in photos.
 Never eat a mushroom based only on an app result.